-While Usenet groups are no longer so commonly used as in the early days of the internet, they still retain a significant following of users, especially since the advent of NZB readers to make for easy access to specific discussions or topics.
+While Usenet groups are no longer so commonly used as in the early days of the internet, they still retain a significant following of users, especially since the advent of NZB readers and NZB indexing websites to make for easy access to specific discussions or topics.

 However, while free Usenet groups still exist, these have been very much eclipsed by paid-for Usenet groups which aside from having a more reliable service can also provide a safer service with better anti-virus and spam filtering.

-Therefore it's likely that the modern Usenet user will be using a subscription service to access their favorite groups and content.
+Therefore it's likely that the modern Usenet user will need to use a subscription service to access their favorite groups and content.

 You can try one of the most popular European Usenet service providers, Tweaknews, for up to 10-days with unlimited downloads and uncapped speeds.
 You get a lifetime discount, but just be wary of the low retention levels.

 Usenetserver also offers a 14-day trial but it ends when you reach the 10GB limit, which for power users could take a few minutes!
 This service is aimed at experienced users so novices should proceed with caution.

 Netherlands-based Pure Usenet wants to introduce new users to 7-days of Usenet nirvana with 12 connections, unlimited speed and unlimited data allowance, unlike most of the other trials highlighted here.

 Usenet.Farm promises to be a “fresh wind on the Usenet landscape” and tries to achieve this by killing the password and not requiring any registration.
 You only need your email to log in to the trial.
 Get this 10GB trial for free with no time limits.

 A 14-day trial and 10GB of content is what you can expect from iLoad Usenet, a German-based service that only needs your email – like the above provider – to kick-start your Usenet journey.